Vidya Balan: Setback and resurgence (2013–2019)

 In Srijit Mukherji's period drama Begum Jaan (2017), a remake of the filmmaker's own Bengali film Rajkahini (2015), Vidya played the title role of a procurer from the 1940s.
 She worked with Mukherji to provide a backstory to her character and researched the era by reading The Other Side of Silence; filming in the barren landscape of rural Jharkhand was physically daunting for her.
 Anna M. M. Vetticad of Firstpost wrote that she "issues one-liners in a monotone, but is unable to dig deep and summon up a relatable human being".
-Vidya next played Sulu, a spirited housewife who moonlights as a talk radio host of a relationship counseling show, in the comedy-drama Tumhari Sulu.
+Vidya next played Sulu, a spirited housewife who moonlights as a talk radio host of a relationship counselling show, in the comedy-drama Tumhari Sulu.
 She identified with her character's lively personality and was pleased to play a rare comic part.
 She drew on her experience of playing a radio jockey in Lage Raho Munna Bhai and listened to late-night radio shows.
 Writing for The Times of India, Neil Soans commended Vidya for "infusing Sulu with an abundance of infectious optimism without being aggravating", and Shubhra Gupta complimented the way she used "her distinctive voice and full-bellied laughter to invest Sulu with real warmth".
 NDTV listed her performance as the best by a Hindi film actress that year, and she won her fifth Screen Award and fourth Filmfare Award for Best Actress.
 It also proved to be Vidya's first commercial success since 2012; she called the film's reception a "major confidence booster".

-Professional expansion and streaming films (2019–present)

 Vidya expanded into South Indian cinema in 2019, with roles in the two-part Telugu biopic, N.T.R: Kathanayakudu and N.T.R: Mahanayakudu, and the Tamil drama Nerkonda Paarvai.
 In the former two, about the actor-politician N. T. Rama Rao, she played Rao's first wife.
 Both films failed commercially.
 In Nerkonda Paarvai, a remake of the courtroom drama Pink (2016), she briefly played the wife of Ajith Kumar's character.
 Although not keen on remakes, she agreed to the project to bring attention to its theme of sexual consent.
 Srinivasa Ramanujam of The Hindu dismissed the portions involving Vidya as inessential.
 It emerged as one of the highest-grossing Tamil films of the year.
 Vidya teamed with Akshay Kumar for the third time in Mission Mangal, about the Mars Orbiter Mission, which marked India's first interplanetary expedition.
 She liked the idea of playing a seemingly ordinary homemaker who balances her family life with her work as a scientist, and she was also pleased to work with four other leading ladies.
 Joe Leydon of Variety found Vidya to be "drop-dead perfect from wire to wire", and she was awarded with another Best Actress nomination at Filmfare.
-With global earnings of ₹2.9 billion, Mission Mangal emerged as her highest-grossing release.
+With global earnings of ₹2.9 billion, Mission Mangal emerged as her biggest grosser to that point.